 You will be able to manage practically all the areas of the photography business, from the control of invoicing operations and bookings to handling projects along with the integration of other workflow elements.

 For this review, I have studied the most well-known studio management software companies, used by famous photographers.
+For instance, many of them use Freshbooks invoicing and payment capabilities to streamline their workflow by creating recurring invoices.
 Besides, to help you pick an efficient photography studio management software, I took into consideration such aspects as automated operations, invoicing and payment capabilities, signing of contracts, scheduling dates and lead management.

 Verdict: This free studio management software boasts an incredibly vast array of capabilities, for instance, online booking, quick invoicing and online payments.
 All your meetings and photo shoots are added to the schedule and integrate with the rest of the calendars.